 Following these events, the company embarked on an expansion campaign highlighted by the acquisition of Florida Tire for $4.35 billion in 2009.
 Following the acquisition, Pep Boys gained several service and tire centers in Florida and the surrounding areas, amounting to more than $15 million in annual sales.

-For more information about coupons for oil change at Pep Boys, visit their official website.
+For more information about Pep Boys oil change coupons visit their official website.